 Perfecting your toolchain begins with assessing your current application delivery process and planning carefully.
 Identify specific reasons such as excessive diversity of tools, manual testing, post-deployment tasks or lack of collaboration that prevents you from growing effectively.
 Focus on the individual components of the toolchain – e.g., planning, development, pre-production, release and monitoring — to improve and add value to each.

 A Simple Approach – Create A Connected, Inclusive System to Support Existing Tools

 You need a rapid, reliable and low-risk integration process that brings together the disparate tools covering various aspects of the overall process so that they can function together as one cohesive unit.

 According to a research report (Source): 67% percent of respondents have standardized their deployment toolsets.

-- Integrated DevOps toolset are cloud-based and are typically pre-configured with all the necessary integrations.
-There are no additional installation or infrastructure costs, and makes it easy to add and train new users to get familiar with the new system.
+- Integrated DevOps toolset is cloud-based and is typically pre-configured with all the necessary integrations.
+There are no additional installation or infrastructure costs and makes it easy to add and train new users to get familiar with the new system.

 - You can also replace your existing life cycle management tools if needed or even interchange tools in and out as per your requirement enabling automation of the entire DevOps pipeline.

 - A good DevOps toolset includes an easy-to-use dashboard that provides collected information and insights from the whole system to stakeholders.
 It allows you to track the overall status of the pipeline without interrupting the current processes.